bank-and-shoe/bank-and-shoe.github.io/_posts/2025-04-19-math-to-field-marshal.md

 - **Japan/Germany aggro**: ~60% win rate, with games that average ~5 minutes
 - **Soviet/U.S. midrange**: ~75% win rate, with approx. ~10 min games

 Even though the midrange deck wins way more often, the faster aggro deck will usually net you a higher rank faster.

-(Don't believe me?
+*(Don't believe me?
 Jump into the end-of-month queues.
-You'll see more aggro than 90's Nickelodeon kids did on that crag.)
+You'll see more aggro than 90's Nickelodeon kids did on that crag.)*

-On the flip side, small gains at lower win rates are huge.
-A 5% bump from 40% to 45% slashes expected games by two‑thirds.
+On the flip side, small gains at lower win rates are **huge**.
+A 5% win-rate bump from 40% to 45% slashes expected games by two‑thirds.
 Even if each match takes twice as long, that win‑rate boost is worth it.

 ## What about the five-rank climb (like rank 10→6)?